iaus10/gol/README.markdown

-copied from https://github.com/tanpv/gol as exercise in creating\populating remote GIThub repo
+Originally copied from https://github.com/tanpv/gol as exercise in creating\populating remote GIThub repo
 -----------------------

 This is a simple demonstration application used in the Jenkins Boostcamp course